 Basic Information and Research on SYNGAP1

-Children born with a SYNGAP1 gene mutation or variant are affected by a variety of symptoms, ranging from mild to severe.
+Children born with an SYNGAP1 gene mutation or variant are affected by various symptoms, ranging from mild to severe.

-In 2009, the first SYNGAP1 patient was identified and reported in medical literature.
+In 2009, the first SYNGAP1 patient was identified and reported in the medical literature.

-The SYNGAP1 gene is located in the brain and provides instructions for making a protein called SynGAP that plays an important role in nerve cells in the brain.
+The SYNGAP1 gene is located in the brain and provides instructions for making a protein called SynGAP that plays a vital role in nerve cells in the brain.

-SynGAP is found at the junctions between nerve cells (synapses) where cell-to-cell communication takes place.
-Connected nerve cells act as the “wiring” in the circuitry of the brain.
-Synapses are able to change and adapt over time, rewiring brain circuits, which is critical for learning and memory.
+SynGAP is found at the junction between nerve cells (synapses) where cell-to-cell communication occurs.
+Connected nerve cells act as the “wiring” in the brain's circuitry.
+Synapses can change and adapt over time, rewiring brain circuits, which is critical for learning and memory.

 SynGAP helps regulate synapse adaptations and promotes proper brain wiring.
-The protein’s function is particularly important during a critical period of early brain development that affects future cognitive ability.
+The protein’s function is essential during a critical period of early brain development that affects future cognitive ability.

 What Is the Impact of a SYNGAP1 Gene Mutation?